NamrataRev/AI_academy/Week2/02-how-machines-recognise-patterns.md

 Think about how you learned to recognise a dog.
 Nobody gave you a checklist — "must have 4 legs, a tail, fur."
 Someone just pointed at different dogs over and over, and your brain figured out the pattern on its own.
 Machines learn in the exact same way.

+## 2.1 What is Pattern Recognition?

+**What Is It?**
 **Pattern recognition** is the process by which a machine looks at many repeated examples and works out a general rule — without a human writing that rule down directly.
 Understanding this explains both where AI's abilities come from and where its limits are.

-## 2.1 What is Pattern Recognition?

-**What Is It?**
-Pattern recognition is the process where a computer looks at raw data (like images, text, or numbers) and identifies repeated shapes, trends, or structures within it.

 **Think of it like this:** Think about how Instagram Reels always seems to know exactly what kind of content to show you — without you ever telling it your preferences.